MUSA-620-Spring-2018/MUSA-620-Week-3/README.md

   st_write("election-map.shp", driver = "ESRI Shapefile")
 ```

-Download [ScapeToad], a simple application for making cartograms.
+Download [ScapeToad](https://scapetoad.choros.ch/download.php), a simple application for making cartograms.
 There is no installation required.
 Just download the .zip, unpack the contents, and run the ScapeToad.exe executable.

 ScapeToad is very easy to use.
 Just import the shapefile layer, press the Create Cartogram button, and follow the instructions.
 - Section 1: skip